Images & Videos: How Not to Kill Your Performance?

 Tech & UX

-• The Visual Weight: Images account for an average of 50% of a web page's weight.
+• The Weight of Visuals: Images account for an average of 50% of a web page's weight.
 It is the #1 lever for optimizing Core Web Vitals (LCP).

 • Next.js Automation: No more manual resizing.
 With Next.js, you upload an HD image, and the server automatically generates and serves an optimized version (WebP/AVIF) at the right size.